amns-digitalteam/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new warnings
+- [ ] My changes generates no new errors/warnings
+- [ ] I have removed unwanted code
+- [ ] I have tested my code in the development environment

 ## Type of change